Pinole Valley High School

 Pinole Valley High School is a high school in Pinole, California, United States, in Contra Costa County.
 First opened in 1967, the school is part of the West Contra Costa Unified School District.
 Pinole Valley High serves grades 9–12, and has approximately 1,200 students from Pinole, northwest Richmond and the unincorporated communities of Bayview, Montalvin Manor and Tara Hills.
 The school is noted for its girls' basketball team.
 Coach Dan O'Shea was named "Coach of the Year" in May 2006 by the Oakland Tribune.

 Curriculum

 Academic Study Programs

 Pinole Valley High offers several programs for students, such as Advanced Placement classes, CPA Career Academy classes offered through its Health and Engineering academies, Jazz Band, Choir, Piano, American Sign Language, and award-winning Performing and Visual Arts programs.

 In 2019, Pinole Valley High School gained status as an International Baccalaureate World School.
-Pinole Valley High School will be the only high school in West Contra Costa Unified School District to have the International Baccalaureate program and the second high school in Contra Costa County, with Ygnacio Valley High School to have the rigorous program.
-The PVHS IB Diploma Programme offers IB class selections starting in the 2020–2021 school year.
+Pinole Valley High School was the only high school in West Contra Costa Unified School District to have the International Baccalaureate program and the second high school in Contra Costa County, with Ygnacio Valley High School being first.
+The PVHS IB Diploma Programme began offering IB class selections in the 2020–2021 school year, but ended with the 2025-2026 school year.